domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 )
 ```

 Since we are passing the `value` prop a new object reference, then that means the `value` prop has changed according to the [Object.is algorithm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is).
 This will then cause the components that are consuming the context to rerender.
-In process of rerendering, when `useContext` is called in these consuming components, the value returned will of course be the new value that triggered the rerender.
+In the process of rerendering, when `useContext` is called in these consuming components, the value returned will be the value that triggered the rerender.
 This ensures that all consuming components are always receiving the most up to date value from the context.

 ## Conclusion